 This was and still is the hardest part – isolating yourself from negative people.
 People especially women are so obnoxious to the point that they drive you nuts with their unsolicited advice.
 I was warned about such people and I made sure I was cut off from such people.

 Motherhood is as new as infancy.
-If only people appreciated the new mothers on their efforts or lend a helping hand in taking care of the newborn.
-Instead, most mothers are ridiculed, mocked and unappreciated!
+If only people appreciated the new mothers in their efforts or lend a helping hand in taking care of the newborn.
+Instead, most mothers are ridiculed, mocked, and unappreciated!
 Stay away from any brag-mouth that spews negativity.
-The least you want is to be around with people whom you despise.
+The least you want is to be around people whom you despise.

 Indulging in an activity of your choice